 Hell, as I said, is a strange place.
 Writing before the Last Judgment, when the dead will rise from their tombs and rejoin their souls, Dante necessarily makes Hell a simulacrum of what will later hold full reality.
 Again and again, it is Dante alone whose feet dislodge stones or whose weight bears upon boats and the backs of demons.
 At the end of the Inferno, he even encounters the soul of a sinner who has not yet died on earth (“as soon as any soul becomes a traitor, / as I was, then a demon takes its body / away”).

-The genius of Dante, then, is to organize vivid images of spiritual states: the place in the organization of Hell you occupy is a kind of metaphor for what your soul in its sinful state already looks like.
+The genius of Dante, then, is to organize vivid images of spiritual states: the place in the organization of Hell sinners occupy is a kind of metaphor for what theirs souls in their sinful state already look like.
 The imagery of Hell is the true picture of reality that is beneath what we take for the normal world.
 If you are politically or religiously sectarian, then you are already, right now, a walking catalogue of mutilation, part cleaved from part; if you are a seller of spiritual goods, you are already, right now, upside down in a hole, having elevated the base over the holy; if you are sexually incontinent, you are already, right now, fused to another and buffeted by violent passion.
 One sinner, who “carried by the hair its severed head…like a lantern,” even announces God’s method to Dante, who merely copies it in his art:

 Because I severed those so joined, I carry—